Last Updated on May 3, 2023

 - Kibble can be hard to chew

-4. Instinct Original Small Breed Grain-Free Real Chicken Recipe Wet Canned Dog Food
+4. Instinct Original Small Breed Grain-Free Wet Canned Dog Food

 Top ingredients: Chicken, Chicken Broth, Chicken Liver

-For a small can of dog food, this one sure pack a protein punch.
+For a small can of dog food, this one sure packs a protein punch.

-This grain-free wet dog food is made for small breeds to help them unlock their full potential and curated with animal products, fruits, vegetables, and has a loaf texture.
+This grain-free wet dog food is made for small breeds to help them unlock their full potential and is curated with animal products, fruits, and vegetables, and has a loaf texture.

 - High in animal protein that builds strong, lean muscles